ShivaRapolu01/ShivaRapolu01/README.md

 ---
 ## About Myself

-- 👨‍🎓 An undergraduate pursuing B.Tech my B.Tech degree in Electronics and Communication Engineering at IIT Guwahati.
+- 👨‍🎓 An undergraduate pursuing B.Tech in Electronics and Communication Engineering at IIT Guwahati.
 - 🌱 Currently learning Web development and focusing on Competitive programming.
 Planning to explore Artificial intelligence,Machine learning fields very soon.
 - 📫 You can reach me at: vishu.rapolu@gmail.com.
 - 🤝 Always Looking forward to collaborate